Best Automatic Dog Ball Launchers TechnoBuffalo 2021

 Most Versatile: PetSafe Automatic Ball Launcher

-The PetSafe ball launcher is the most versatile of those we reviewed.
+This is the most versatile pick of those we reviewed.
 It has six different distance settings up to 30 feet and nine angles for launch.
 This means a lot of variety for your dog as you go through the combinations.
-The ball launcher works with standard size tennis balls and comes with two of them.
+It works with standard size tennis balls and comes with two of them.
 You can teach your dog to reload the launcher on its own by dropping caught balls into the feeding tray.
 There is a motion sensor on the front of the unit that keeps it from launching balls if it detects anything moving within seven feet of the machine.

 - Several distance and angle settings